Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 - February 18, 2025: Passed 2nd reading on Senate floor

-- February 19, 2025: 3rd Reading in House; Passed 25-0-4; Introduced in Senate
+- February 19, 2025: Vote on Senate Floor; Passed 25-0-4; Introduced in House

 HB 2125 Summary: Amends West Virginia abandoned baby box law to allow boxes to be installed at 24/7 911 centers and ambulance stations.
 Age Limit: 30 days of age of less.
 State Appropriations: No. ICWA Protections: No. OBC Access: No.